sundarnagarajan/rdp-thinbook-linux/README.md

 The RDP Thinbook is a new ultra-portable laptop produced by RDP Workstations Pvt.
 Ltd. in India.
 It is marketed as India's most affordable laptop, and is sold for around US$ 140 - 160 (when you choose the option of buying it without Windows installed).

+# News

+[RDP](www.rdp.in) was kind enough to send me one of their new 11.6 inch models.
+With this, I have updated the [Ubuntu 16.04.3 with kernel 4.13.1](https://drive.google.com/open?id=0ByKDyYCckXqDbFV2X3lydVYzdzQ) ISO with the required changes to make sound work perfectly on the 11.6 inch RDP Thinbook. - Give it a spin!

+The 11.6 inch RDP Thinbook ships with a 64-bit UEFI loader - so 64-bit Linux ISOs on USB drives will be detected and can boot (although you will need some drivers enabled and some userspace tools / settings to make Bluetooth and sound work).

 # Open issues

 [FN keys and backspace stop working after suspend-resume on Ubuntu Mate 16.04.3 #7](https://github.com/sundarnagarajan/rdp-thinbook-linux/issues/7) - see [temporary workaround](faq.md#fn-keys-and-backspace-stop-working-after-suspend-resume)